Applegate River Fish Report for 2-11-2021

 McKenzie River: ODFW Will Resume Stocking in April

-Santiam River North Fork-2: Anglers Should Be Aware of A New Regulation Implemented This Year
+Santiam River ( North Fork) Above Detroit Lake: Anglers Should Be Aware of A New Regulation Implemented This Year

 Alsea River: Winter Steelhead Fishing Continues to Be Slow